 The Harvard Medical School (HMS) Department of Ophthalmology is one of the leading and largest academic departments of ophthalmology in the nation.
 Formally established in 1871, the department is built upon a strong and rich foundation in medical education, research, and clinical care.
 Through the years, HMS faculty and alumni have profoundly influenced ophthalmic science, medicine, and literature—helping to transform the field of ophthalmology from a branch of surgery into an independent medical specialty at the forefront of science.
 Today, the department continues its legacy as one of the finest academic medical institutions in the world—teaching and mentoring future leaders, turning laboratory insight into cures, and bringing the fruits of its labors to patients' bedsides.

 - Atlantic Coast Retina Club Meeting and Macula 2015 Conference

 - Researchers Report that Panel-based Genetic Diagnostic Testing for Inherited Eye Diseases is Highly Accurate and More Sensitive than Exome Sequencing

 - Mass.
 Eye and Ear Brings Cutting-edge Femtosecond Laser Technology to Boston-area Patients

 - Scientists Discover New Properties of Microbes That Cause Common Eye Infection

 - New Grant for Retinal Tissue Engineering Awarded by the Bertarelli Program in Translational Neuroscience and Neuroengineering

-- New Public Opinion Poll Reveals a Significant Number of Americans Rate Losing Eyesight as Having Great Impact on Their Lives as Compared to Other Conditions
+- New Public Opinion Poll Reveals a Significant Number of Americans Rate Losing Eyesight as Having Greatest Impact on Their Lives as Compared to Other Conditions